View all web browser and mobile devices available in our cloud-based test lab.

 To successfully release an app out into the world, it needs thorough testing.
 And to successfully test an app, it needs a solid test automation strategy.

-You probably already know that you don’t automate all test cases.
+You probably already know that you do not automate all test cases.
 You concentrate your testing efforts on some types of tests more than others.
 And the platforms you use differ depending on the type of testing.

-All of this is mapped out in the testing pyramid.
+All of this is mapped out in the test pyramid.
 Use this blog as a guide to match the proper platforms with the right types of testing within your pipeline.

 The testing pyramid is a concept that strategically groups software tests into different categories.

-From top to bottom, the main layers of a testing pyramid include:
+From top to bottom, the main layers include:

-The lower portion of the pyramid is more automated, and thus faster, while the top of the pyramid is slower and more manual.
+The lower portion of the pyramid is more automated, making those tests faster.
+The top of the pyramid is for slower and more manual test scenarios.
 The higher you go on the pyramid, the fewer the tests.

 In other words, teams should have many unit tests, which are small and isolated, and not so many end-to-end exploratory tests, which are time-consuming and manual.
 Frontloading tests at the unit level makes fixing bugs quicker and easier, as opposed to defects that are discovered much later in the process.

-Now let’s walk through each layer of the testing pyramid, working from the bottom up.
+Now let’s walk through each layer of the pyramid, working from the bottom up.

 Some types of testing, such as acceptance testing, can be done on virtual devices.
 However, other types of tests, such as performance testing, security testing, and certain accessibility features, cannot be done on virtual devices, so it is best to use a mix of real and virtual devices at this stage.

 You will also want to add additional real device/OS configurations that match the client usage analytics and market trends.
-You can get device/OS usage data in our Test Coverage Index.
+You can get device/OS usage data in our Test Coverage Guide.

 Using both real and virtual devices in your testing strategy is a best practice.
 Real and virtual devices complement each other and support your goal of achieving high-quality builds for nightly regressions.